ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 I tried to use optocouplers to amplify the data signal from 3.3V to 5V but failed. see here: https://ednieuw.home.xs4all.nl/ElecProj/OptoSK6812/OptocouplerSK6812.html

-For level switching the 74HCT125 level shifter is often used.
+For level switching the 74HCT125 level shifter is used.
 It has four ports and I adapted the design of the PCB it can use the other three ports on the IC for other uses.

 But the SK6812 RGBW strip, with 14 LEDs, also happily worked when the data line was connected directly to the 3.3V data line of the Nano ESP32.
 I have not tested strips with more LEDs in the strip.